-"THE SEARCH OF LIFE CHURCH OF GOD, located at 472 SOUTH THIRD AVE, MOUNT VERNON, NEW YORK, 10550 is an International church with Branches in Jamaica and members world wide.
-The Presiding Bishop and General Overseer is:
+"THE SEARCH OF LIFE CHURCH OF GOD, located at 472 SOUTH THIRD AVE, MOUNT VERNON, NEW YORK, 10550 is an International church with Branches in Jamaica, Africa, England and members world wide.
+The Presiding Archbishop and General Overseer is:

 - In the verbal inspiration of the Bible.